nextcloud/news/docs/api/v2/README.md

 TBD

 ## Feeds
-Feeds are represented in the following data structure:
+Feeds are represented using the following data structure:

 ```json
 {